StrikingLoo/strikingloo.github.io/_posts/2022-08-10-reflections-digital-gardening.md

 I have been maintaining a Personal Wiki / Digital Garden for two years.
 Throughout all this time, I've reflected a lot on how I keep my notes, why I do it and what I get from doing it.
 Here is what I have learned.

 To save you time, I will start by stating my conclusion.
-It could be summarized as: Keeping notes is great, definitely do it.
-Maybe use a personal wiki?
+It could be summarized as: **Keeping notes is great, definitely do it.
+Maybe use a personal wiki?**

 Before I started running this site, I basically kept no notes, except the odd random paper scribble, unless it was for college related things.
-Even then, I just wrote things down on a notebook, never to be seen 6 months later.
+Even then, I just wrote things down on a notebook, never to be seen again.

 I was already using [Spaced Repetition systems](/wiki-articles/information-storage/anki) for language learning, but I wasn't that deliberate about my memory in other areas of my life like programming.